JacksonAllan/CC/api_reference.md

 Inserts element `el`.
 If the element already exists, the existing element is replaced.
 Returns a pointer-iterator to the new element, or `NULL` in the case of memory allocation failure.
-Note that if adding one element would violate the set's max load factor, failure can occur even if it already contains `el`.

 ```c
 el_ty *get( set( el_ty ) *cntr, el_ty el )